celikgumusdag/CucumberTestNG/README.md

 Description
 ------------
-Simple implementation of Cucumber automation by using Selenim with Java
+Simple implementation of Cucumber automation by using Selenium with Java

 About
 ------------